 The leaves of the plant apparently taste bad.
 Only the Jackrabbit is known to eat the leaves, and then, only when there is nothing else available.
 However, “More than 60 species of insects are associated with this plant, including 22 species of bees that feed only on its flowers.
 Many are specific to it, such as the creosote katydid (Insara covillei) and creosote grasshopper (Bootettix argentatus), which are so camouflaged that they are very difficult to find.
 Lac insects (Tachardiella larreae, a scale insect) can occasionally be found on its stems.
 Desert peoples used its sticky secretions as a multipurpose sealant and glue.
 Ball-shaped leafy galls are common on stems.
 They are produced by the creosote gall midge (Asphondylia); larvae of these small flies live in the protective mass of tissue.
 The Seri smoked the galls like tobacco.”
 (Dimmitt,2000).

-Dimmitt also notes that the creosote bush “is the single most widely-used and frequently-employed medicinal herb in the Sonoran Desert.
+Dimmitt also claims that the creosote bush “is the single most widely-used and frequently-employed medicinal herb in the Sonoran Desert.
 One of its medicinal names is chaparral tea, though it does not grow in Chaparral.
 The Food and Drug Administration has considered banning its sale based on a couple of deaths attributed to drinking it.
-But innumerable native peoples and some knowledgeable ethnobotanists drink large quantities of it for a wide variety of ailments with no detectable ill effect (other than gagging from its awful taste).
+But innumerable native peoples and some knowledgeable ethnobotanists claim to drink large quantities of it for a wide variety of ailments with no detectable ill effect (other than gagging from its awful taste).
 Its antioxidant properties were used in foods and paints through the 1950s and are now being evaluated as anti-cancer agents.”

-Various sources report that teas made from the leaves and small twigs cure fever, influenza, colds, upset stomach, gas, gout, arthritis, sinusitis, anemia, and fungus infections (CRC Ethnobotany, June 12, 1999).
+Various sources claim that teas made from the leaves and small twigs cure fever, influenza, colds, upset stomach, gas, gout, arthritis, sinusitis, anemia, and fungus infections (CRC Ethnobotany, June 12, 1999).
 Creosote also has antimicrobial properties, making it a useful first aid antiseptic.
 It is also beneficial in the treatment of allergies, autoimmune diseases, and Premenstrual Syndrome (Moore, 1989, p.29).
 Creosote serves as an analgesic, antidiarrheal , diuretic, and emetic.
 Creosote can be used on the skin as a tincture or salve.
 There is some evidence that prolonged use (especially from creosote concentrated in tablet form), can cause liver or kidney damage.

 Creosotes originated in South America where there are five species of Larrea.
 It is somewhat of a mystery how creosotes got here from South America since there is no suitable intervening habitat for thousands of miles.